Star Valley Wyoming Temple

 Total Floor Area:18,609 square feet

 The Star Valley Wyoming temple stands on a gentle rise overlooking Highway 89, just south of the community of Afton near the mouth of Hale Canyon.
 The classical design of the temple echoes architectural elements found in the historic Star Valley Tabernacle, located just a mile north of the temple.
-The pair of buildings represents the spiritual heart and center of the Latter-day Saint community in Star Valley.
+The buildings represent the spiritual heart and center of The Church of Jesus Christ of Latter-day Saints community in Star Valley.

 The Star Valley Wyoming Temple was the first temple built in Wyoming.